 Edmund Pevensie – youngest boy of the four children in The Lion, The Witch and the Wardrobe

-Edmund finds his opinion of the fantasy of Narnia changed when he stumbles into it himself through the Wardrobe, and has an encounter with the White Queen, whom some of her subjects refer to as the White Witch — though never where she might hear it.
+Edmund finds his opinion of the fantasy of Narnia changed when he stumbles into it himself through the Wardrobe.
+There, has an encounter with the White Queen, whom some of her subjects refer to as the White Witch — though never where she might hear it.
 Edmund’s choices after meeting the Witch influence his own life, those of his siblings, and even Aslan, rightful ruler of Narnia.

 Later, with Aslan’s help, Edmund regains sight of who he truly is, and is instrumental in the final battle against the White Witch — though at a great cost.